strapi/documentation/docs/user-docs/latest/settings/managing-global-settings.md

 ## Configuring other plugins

 Installed plugins can add their own settings sub-sections.
-These sections are found at the bottom of the list of sub-sections, below the settings for Strapi built-in plugins.
+These sections are found at the bottom of the list of sub-sections, below the settings for pre-installed Strapi plugins.
 Settings for 3rd party plugins are described in the plugin's documentation on the [Marketplace](https://market.strapi.io).